HillsMakan/sydneyhillsmakan/src/content/partner/hankerie.md

 ---
 Hankerie is offering an exclusive HMG International deal :

-🎉 BUY 1 TICKET, BRING 1 FRIEND FOR FREE (2-for-1 value!)
-That's 50% Off
-👉 Just quote “Sydney Hills Makan Group” in the order notes during checkout.
+🎉 BUY 1 TICKET, BRING 1 LOVE ONES OR FRIEND FOR FREE (2-for-1 value!)
+That's 50% Off 👉 Just quote “Sydney Hills Makan Group” in the order notes during checkout.

 🥖 The Deal

 • Purchase 1 ticket at the standard price

 • Bring a friend or partner at no extra cost